 Finally, some medications used to treat spasticity can cause fatigue after brain injury.
 If you are taking these meds, you may want to ask your doctor about lowering your dosage.

 Also, for some patients with TBIs, doctors will prescribe certain stimulants, such as Modafinil, that can help counter fatigue.
-However, you should only consider these medications after every other treatment approach has failed.
+However, you should only consider these medications if other treatment approaches are not proving to be sufficient.

 If you do decide to try stimulants, make sure you do so under close medical supervision.
 Do not start or stop any stimulants without your doctor’s approval.